 - Learning difficulties and motor problems

-As we said, the correlation of these symptoms with metal amalgam is controversial, but for some people it seems like a real connection.
+As we said, the correlation of these symptoms with metal amalgam is controversial, but in some cases, it seems like a real connection.

 Health, Beauty, and Harmony

-The key point to understand about metal amalgam fillings is that they aren’t just unattractive, they can be unhealthy, too.
+The key point to understand about metal amalgam fillings is that they aren’t just unattractive, they are unhealthy, too.
 The healthiest fillings are those that are most similar to your natural tooth material, which are also the most attractive.
-These fillings fit harmoniously in your mouth to promote your oral health.
+These fit harmoniously in your mouth to promote positive oral health.